Anambra State House of Assembly

 Anambra State House of Assembly is the Legislative Branch of the Anambra State Government created in 1991 when Anambra State was created.
-It is a unicameral body with 30 elected members who represent 30 Constituencies.
-Hon.
-Uchenna Okafor is the current Speaker of the Anambra State House of Assembly.
-Recently on 25th February, 2022, the Anambra State House of Assembly appointed a new Chief Whip, Dr Pete Ibida, who is representing Njikoka ll constituency.
+It is a unicameral body with 30 elected members who represent 30 constituencies.
+As of June 2019, Uchenna Okafor is the Speaker of the Anambra State House of Assembly.

-Composition of Anambra State House of Assembly
+Composition

 The Anambra State House of Assembly has 30 members.
 These members represent the 30 constituencies that are under the 21 local government areas of the state.
 The local government areas are divided into three senatorial zones which comprised Anambra Central, Anambra North, and Anambra South.
 These Senatorial zones comprised 10 constituencies each that have representatives in the State House of Assembly.

-List of constituencies in Anambra State House of Assembly
+List of constituencies

 Anambra Central Senatorial Zone: Anaocha I, Anaocha II, Awka North, Awka South I, Awka South II, Dunukofia, Idemmili North, Idemmili South, Njikoka I and Njikoka II.